uw-herron-lab/CCSSI-Project/README.md

 * KiCad - PCB Design software

 ## Instructions
-* To import PCB Designs, clone repo and in KiCAD, open new project and select the .pro file.
+* To import PCB Designs, clone repo and in KiCAD, Open Project and select the .pro file.